Trans-Canada Highway: Recent changes (2000–present)

-During the 2000s much of the Trans-Canada Highway through Saskatchewan and Manitoba was twinned.
-In 2019 the Regina Bypass opened, resulting in the Trans-Canada Highway being realigned around the city, and bypassing a section of heavily-signalized arterial road on Victoria Avenue.
+During the 2000s, much of the Trans-Canada Highway through Saskatchewan and Manitoba was twinned.
+In 2019, the Regina Bypass opened, resulting in the Trans-Canada Highway being realigned around the city and bypassing a section of heavily signalized arterial road on Victoria Avenue.

-The 2010s saw the improvement of other routes in the Trans-Canada Highway system as well.
+The 2010s saw changes to other routes in the Trans-Canada Highway system as well.
 Ontario Highway 400 began to be extended towards Sudbury, replacing Highway 69 and resulting in a freeway alignment for part of the Southern Ontario Trans-Canada Highway Route.
 Work on this project is continuing, with almost 25 km of freeway currently under construction.

-Edmonton is currently attempting to upgrade its urban section of Highway 16 to a six-lane freeway.
+Edmonton is currently attempting to widen its urban section of Highway 16 to a six-lane freeway.
 Large amounts of Highway 16 in Alberta were twinned during the 2000s.

-Despite these many upgrades, over half of the mainline Trans-Canada highway still remains in its original two-lane state, and only about 15 per cent of the mainline's length is composed of freeway comparable to that of the Interstate Highway System.
+Despite these many widenings, over half of the mainline Trans-Canada highway still remains in its original two-lane state, and only about 15% of the mainline's length is composed of freeway comparable to that of the Interstate Highway System.

-In 2012, a series of free public electric vehicle charging stations were installed along the main route of the highway by a private company, Sun Country Highway, permitting electric vehicle travel across the entire length, as demonstrated by the company's president, Kent Rathwell, in a publicity trip from St John's, NL to Victoria, BC in a Tesla Roadster.
+In 2012, a series of free public electric vehicle charging stations were installed along the main route of the highway by a private company, Sun Country Highway, permitting electric vehicle travel across the entire length, as demonstrated by the company's president, Kent Rathwell, in a publicity trip from St John's, NL, to Victoria, BC, in a Tesla Roadster.
 As of 2012, this made the TCH the longest electric-vehicle-ready highway in the world.

 Future

-No national plan for upgrading the Trans-Canada Highway exists, and all planning is currently done by the individual provinces.
-However, as with other routes in Canada's National Highway System, the federal government is required to cost-share for upgrades funded by the provinces.
-Currently, there are five large-scale highway improvement projects on the Trans-Canada Highway Network.
+No national plan for widening the Trans-Canada Highway exists, and all planning is currently done by the individual provinces, as the Trans-Canada Highway and highways within National Highway System fall within provincial/territorial jurisdiction, with provincial/territorial governments responsible for planning, design, construction, operation, maintenance, and financing.
+However, the federal government may contribute funding to highway projects through its various funding programs.
+Currently, there are five large-scale highway projects on the Trans-Canada Highway Network.

 Quebec is working on completing Autoroute 85, bringing the last two-lane section of the mainline highway in Quebec up to four-lane freeway standards.
 As of September 2021, only 7 km of two-lane highway had not yet been addressed.
 The rest either had been completed or was currently under construction.